ghoulmann/Raspliance-Core/README.md

 5. You're starting from a fresh .img of Raspian.

 <h2>Known Problems</h2>
 1. Can't log in to shellinabox as root.
 Don't know why.
+Looking at http://code.google.com/p/shellinabox/issues/detail?id=113
 2. 3 or 4 python modules that belong with confconsole are in /usr/bin.
 There's an appropriate place for them, I just couldn't get confconsole to work with them anywhere else but /usr/bin.
 </body></html>